markets/awesome-ruby/README.md

 ## Decorators

 * [Draper](https://github.com/drapergem/draper) - Draper adds an object-oriented layer of presentation logic to your Rails application.
+* [ShowFor](https://github.com/plataformatec/show_for) - Quickly show a model information with I18n features.
+Like form_for for displaying model data.

 ## DevOps Tools